leanprover/theorem_proving_in_lean4/inductive_types.rst

 Notice that the expression ``m + 3 * k`` is erased by generalize; all that matters is whether it is of the form ``0`` or ``succ a``.
 This form of ``cases`` will *not* revert any hypotheses that also mention the expression in equation (in this case, ``m + 3 * k``).
 If such a term appears in a hypothesis and you want to generalize over that as well, you need to ``revert`` it explicitly.

-If the expression you case on does not appear in the goal, the ``cases`` tactic uses ``assert`` to put the type of the expression into the context.
+If the expression you case on does not appear in the goal, the ``cases`` tactic uses ``have`` to put the type of the expression into the context.
 Here is an example:

 .. code-block:: lean